jmuozan/AprenMaker-Hub/docs/About/transparency.md

 ## Transparency in Development

-This project embraces modern development practices while maintaining transparency about the tools and assistance used in its creation.
+This project embraces "modern" development practices while maintaining transparency about the tools and assistance used in its creation.

 !!! info "AI-Assisted Development"
-    **AprenMaker-Hub** has been developed by me with the assistance of artificial intelligence tools, specifically **Claude Sonnet 4** by Anthropic.
+    **AprenMaker-Hub** has been developed by me (Jorge Muñoz Zanón) with the assistance of artificial intelligence tools, specifically **Claude Sonnet 4** by Anthropic.
 This acknowledgement reflects my commitment to transparency and ethical development practices.

 ## What AI Helped Me With

 ### Code Implementation & Optimization
 - **CSS styling and layout refinement** - Improving visual design and responsive behavior
-- **Python macro development** - Creating contributor profile generation systems
+- **Python macro development** - Solving syntax errors in python creating contributor profile generation systems
-- **Code structure optimization** - Enhancing readability and maintainability
 - **Bug fixing and debugging** - Resolving technical issues and inconsistencies

 ### Documentation & Content Enhancement
-- **Technical writing assistance** - Improving clarity and structure of documentation
 - **Code commenting** - Adding comprehensive explanations for complex functions
 - **Formatting and organization** - Ensuring consistent presentation across all content